Psalm 119 part 14

 But now I learn to keep thy word,

 Email Poem |

-Analysis and Comments on Psalm 119 part 14
+Comments, Analysis, and Meaning on Psalm 119 part 14

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Psalm 119 part 14 here.